Bonnie Wylo, Professor, 240E Strong Hall, 734.487.8642, firstname.lastname@example.org

 Ernie Behringer, Professor, 240C Strong Hall, 734.487.8799, email@example.com

-Successful completion of this course of study, coupled with the Teaching and Learning (with Secondary Certification) [BS] , in the context of other program requirements, qualifies the student for a recommendation for the Michigan Department of Education Secondary Standard Certificate endorsed in Physical Science (DP).
+Successful completion of this course of studies, coupled with the Teaching and Learning (with Secondary Certification) [BS] , in the context of other program requirements, qualifies the student for a recommendation for certification for the Michigan Department of Education Secondary Standard Certificate endorsed in Physical Science (DP).
 The Michigan Test for Teacher Certification (MTTC) covering this field is #097, “Physical Science.”

 Initial Teacher Preparation Program

 Initial teacher certification requires a student to complete two majors.
 A major in a secondary education subject, as described below, and the Teaching and Learning (with Secondary Certification) Major .